What is malignant external otitis?

 If untreated, it can spread and can paralyze the nerves in your face so that you're unable to move parts of your face

-Doctors treat malignant external otitis with antibiotics into your vein through an IV
+Doctors treat malignant external otitis with antibiotics into your vein through a tube

 The Outer Ear